Devaswin-376/Developers-Utility-API-s/README.md

 # Developers-Utility-API-s
-This repository contains projects done on different utility API's.
+This repository contains collection of mini projects done on defferent developer utility API's.